rbreaves/kinto/README.md

 - Python (initial install only)
 - systemd
 - x11
-- IBus
+- IBus*
 - Debian/Ubuntu based distro 16.04+

 If you need kintox11 recompiled for your distro please let me know and I will add a binary for your distro if my binary fails.

 You can also attempt to compile kintox11.c on your system as well, but you will need to compile and install json-c first as its libraries will be required to compile and run the program.

-IBUS is needed to support wordwise during browser app usage as the keymap will need to change slightly depending if the cursor/caret is on screen waiting for input.
+*IBUS is needed to support wordwise during browser app usage as the keymap will need to change slightly depending if the cursor/caret is on screen waiting for input.
 You may install ibus with the following.

 ```
 ibus-setup
+im-config -n ibus
 ```
+!!
+Please logoff and back on for IBus change to take effect!

-And then navigate to your "Language Support" and set "Keyboard input method system:" to IBus for full word-wise support with web browsers.
+To confirm navigate to your "Language Support" and set "Keyboard input method system:" to IBus for full word-wise support with web browsers.

 Wayland support is planned, but not ready yet.